iandanforth/thought-experiment/app/README.md

 ### Perpetual sequences
 The initial implementation of combining previous neuron activity with bottom up activity resulted in sequences that would continue perpetually.
-Since the activity of each neuron is binary and the 'memory' of the system is only 1 timestep there is no way to decay a sequence propagating from previous neuron activity alone.
+Since the activity of each neuron is binary and the 'memory' of the system is only 1 time-step there is no way to decay a sequence propagating from previous neuron activity alone.

-If your only choice of signal is all or nothing the signal doesn't decay.
+If your only choice of signal is all or nothing (and you choose all) the signal doesn't decay.

 ### Saturation